1984–1985 United Kingdom miners' strike: Ballots

 She claimed that the miners' leader was making the country witness an attempt at preventing democracy.

-On the day after the Orgreave picket of 18 June, which saw five thousand pickets clash violently with police, she remarked:
+When pickets began to arrive at the Orgreave coking plant in late May, Thatcher remarked:

 I must tell you... that what we have got is an attempt to substitute the rule of the mob for the rule of law, and it must not succeed. [cheering] It must not succeed.
 There are those who are using violence and intimidation to impose their will on others who do not want it....
 The rule of law must prevail over the rule of the mob.

 Neil Kinnock supported the call for a national ballot in April 1984.
-Scargill's response to the Orgreave incident was:
+Scargill's comment on the Orgreave picketing in May was:

 We've had riot shields, we've had riot gear, we've had police on horseback charging into our people, we've had people hit with truncheons and people kicked to the ground....
 The intimidation and the brutality that has been displayed are something reminiscent of a Latin American state.

 At the Battle of Orgreave on 18 June 1984, the NUM pickets failed to stop the movement of lorries amid police violence and subsequent retaliation by the pickets, with the footage controversially reversed by the BBC on their news broadcast.
 The violence was costing the NUM public support in the country as a whole, as a Gallup poll showed 79% disapproval of NUM methods.
 While it was now clear that the government had the equipment, the forces, the organisation, and the will to prevail against pickets, the strong pro-strike solidarity outside of the Midlands and the possibility of extended strike action by other trade unions, especially the NACODS which could shut down every pit in the country if NACODS members went on strike, was a constant threat for the government and had the outcome of who would be likely to win the miners' strike dispute hanging in the balance for many months.

 The number of miners at work grew to 53,000 by late June.